munichbughunter/SevenFacette/README.md

 ### Talk with us

-Please see below for the best place to ask a query:
+If the Wiki doesn't help, please see below for the best place to ask questions about 7Facette.
+Please don't file an issue to ask a question.
+You'll get faster answers by using the appropriate resource (see below).

 - I got this error and I'm sure it's a bug -- create an [issue](https://github.com/p7s1-ctf/SevenFacette/issues)
 - I need help -- [7Facette help channel @ Spektrum.chat](https://spectrum.chat/7facette/help?tab=posts)